-- (f) an evaluation of surface drainage which may include adjacent properties if deemed necessary by the Development Officer, or Council; and - (g) any other information deemed necessary by the Development Officer, or Council to properly evaluate the application. - 56.2 An Area Structure Plan or Conceptual Design Scheme may be required in conjunction with a redesignation application involving: - (a) industrial development; - (b) large-scale commercial development; - (c) manufactured home park; - (d) multi-lot residential development which has the potential to trigger capacity upgrades or expansion of infrastructure; or - (e) as required by Council.
+- (f) an evaluation of surface drainage which may include adjacent properties if deemed necessary by the Development Officer, or Council; and - (g) any other information deemed necessary by the Development Officer, or Council to properly evaluate the application. - An Area Structure Plan or Conceptual Design Scheme shall be required in conjunction with a redesignation application when: - (a) redesignating land from Urban Reserve UR to another district; - (b) redesignating annexed land to a district other than Urban Reserve UR, except where an approved Area Structure Plan or Conceptual Design Scheme defines land use designation(s) for the proposed development area, or unless determined otherwise by Council.

+- 54.3 An Area Structure Plan or Conceptual Design Scheme may be required in conjunction with a redesignation application involving:

+- (a) industrial development;

+- (b) large-scale commercial development;

+- (c) manufactured home park;

+- (d) multi-lot residential development resulting in the creation of more than five lots or which has the potential to trigger capacity upgrades or expansion of infrastructure; or

+- (e) as required by Council.

-SECTION 57 REDESIGNATION CRITERIA
+SECTION 55 REDESIGNATION CRITERIA

-- 57.1 When redesignating land from one land use district to another, Council considerations shall include the following: - (a) compliance with applicable standards and provisions of the Village of Barons Land Use Bylaw; - (b) consistency with the Municipal Development Plan and any other adopted statutory plans; - (c) compatibility with adjacent uses; - (d) development potential/suitability of the site; - (e) availability of facilities and services (sewage disposal, domestic water, gas, electricity, police and fire protection, schools, etc.) to serve the subject property and any potential impacts to levels of service to existing and future developments; - (f) cumulative impact to the Village; - (g) potential impacts on public roads; - (h) setback distances contained in the Subdivision and Development Regulation; - (i) supply of suitably designated land; - (j) public comment and any applicable review agency comments; and

-(k) any other matters deemed pertinent.
+- When redesignating land from one land use district to another, Council considerations shall include the following: - (a) compliance with applicable standards and provisions of the Village of Milo Land Use Bylaw; - (b) consistency with the Municipal Development Plan and any other adopted statutory plans; - (c) compatibility with adjacent uses; - (d) development potential/suitability of the site; - (e) availability of facilities and services (sewage disposal, domestic water, gas, electricity, police and fire protection, schools, etc.) to serve the subject property and any potential impacts to levels of service to existing and future developments; - (f) cumulative impact to the Village; - (g) potential impacts on public roads; - (h) setback distances contained in the Subdivision and Development Regulation; - (i) supply of suitably designated land; - (j) public comment and any applicable review agency comments; and - (k) any other matters deemed pertinent.